 How does a student find out what courses transfer to four year colleges?

 The following links will take you to online equivalency guides provided by the transfer institution.
 This will allow you to check how your GRCC courses will transfer.
 The college catalogs will allow you learn more about your transfer school.
-If your transfer institution does not provide an online transfer equivalency guide, you should contact the Counseling and Career Center for additional information and assistance in transferring.
+If your transfer institution does not provide an online transfer equivalency guide, you should contact the Counseling and Career Development for additional information and assistance in transferring.